oxheadalpha/smart-contracts/multi_asset/multi_asset.md

   1. Add administrative entry points to multi asset contract to allow burn tokens for any token owner.
-  2. Implement forwarding token receiver contract. `On_multi_tokens_received` implementation should initiate another transfer operation which will forward all received tokens to another owner.
+  2. Add other entry points to the owner contract which can initiate transfer operation from the owner.
-  3. Add other entry points to the owner contract which can initiate transfer operation from the owner.
+  3. Add other entry points to the owner contract which can add operators on behalf of the owner.
-  4. Add other entry points to the owner contract which can add operators on behalf of the owner.
+  4. Implement forwarding token receiver contract. `On_multi_tokens_received` implementation should initiate another transfer operation which will forward all received tokens to another owner.
+Another owner needs to address token locking issue as well.